MikeNGarrett/prdio-app/README.md

 Rdio is pretty much amazing - you can define playlists, custom radio stations, and have access to a large amount of music.
 But when you're playing music for a party, Rdio isn't necessarily the perfect interface.
 The goal of the Prdio project: to use the Echonest and Rdio APIs to create an app that provides:

 * Easy access to the most popular songs.
 No more "experimenting" with B-sides in Rdio Stations: just the good stuff.
 * A highly-simplified interface.
-People want to be able to add songs to the playlist, but shouldn't be burdened by a cumbersome interface.
+People want to be able to add songs to the playlist, but shouldn't be encumbered by a full-feature interface: less is more here.
 We're here to party, after all.

 ## Screenshots